paweljarosz/defarc/README.md

 	local board_elements = defarc.get_board_elements()
 ```

-### .get_board_connections([board])
+### get_board_connections([board])
 Returns a table with connections data of selected board data.
-This function returns a proper connections table if proper board_id or board_name is provided, otherwise it returns a connections table of saved/selected board_table.
+This function returns a proper connections table if proper board_id or board_name is provided, otherwise it returns a connections table of selected board_table.
+If there are no connections in the board, returns nil.

 * **PARAMETER:** `board` (string, optional) - an id or name of a board from Arcweave JSON or Lua table with board data (board_table)
 * **RETURNS:** `connections_table` (table) - a table with data regarding selected board connections - for each key (which is *connection_id*), value is a table with connection data